 As the demand for accurate molecular diagnostics increases, it is time for loop-mediated isothermal amplification assay, or LAMP, to make noise.

-Mark B. Carascal
+by Mark B. Carascal

 In a typical peak day for COVD-19 swab testing, Sheila, a medical technologist in a major tertiary hospital in Metro Manila, is expecting five hundred swab samples for processing.
 With her meticulous eyes and trained hands, processing of samples for COVID-19 testing is already like reciting the lyrics of her favourite song.
 Sheila, like most medical technologists in city testing centres, relies on her technical skills, boosted by machines for molecular testing—but what about the under-equipped and low-resource testing centres with no access to the needed skills and equipment?
 Is there a way to test for infections with an alternative molecular technique that has uncompromised accuracy, requires only few technical resources, and costs less?
 Loop-mediated isothermal amplification, a technology introduced to the scientific community for more than two decades now, seems to be a perfect fit as an alternative platform.